 North Carolina Public Health (NCPH) works to promote and contribute to the highest possible level of health for the people of North Carolina statewide.
 NCPH disease prevention, health services and health promotion programs protect entire communities from communicable diseases, epidemics, and contaminated food and water as well as the impact of chronic and oral diseases.

-How does the work that NCPH does impact teens?
+How does the work that NCPH does impact youth health in NC?

-NCPH impacts teen health in a variety of ways.
+NCPH impacts youth health in a variety of ways.
 Below are some examples.

 - Helps support school nurses statewide provide quality school nursing services

-- Helps teens learn the knowledge and skills need to take care of themselves including supporting programs that prevent teen pregnancy and support teen parents
+- Helps young people learn the knowledge and skills need to take care of themselves including supporting programs that prevent teen pregnancy and support teen parents

-- Raises awareness and provides education on issues that impact teens like substance use, injury and violence, and suicide
+- Raises awareness and provides education on issues that impact young people like substance use, injury and violence, and suicide

-Now that you know a little more about what NCPH does to keep teens and communities healthy, we want your feedback and voice.
-As we work to create programs, campaigns, or educate others about teen health, we need your opinion on what makes sense, what you like, and what is important to you.
-Your experiences and opinion as a Youth Public Health Advisor will help shape the way we approach and improve teen health statewide.
+Now that you know a little more about what NCPH does to keep NC youth and communities healthy, we want your feedback and voice.
+As we work to create programs, campaigns, or educate others about youth health, we need your opinion on what makes sense, what you like, and what is important to you.
+Your experiences and opinion as a Youth Public Advisor will help shape the way we approach and improve youth health statewide.